nisovin/Shopkeepers/README.md

 Ideas (comments please)
 ----
-* Per-Trade/Shopkeeper settings, maybe via written books:
+* Per-Trade/Shopkeeper settings, maybe via written books:<br>
-  -> by adding another row to the shopkeeper-editor inventory window each trade option and shopkeeper could have a slot for a written-book
+  -> by adding another row to the shopkeeper-editor inventory window each trade option and shopkeeper could have a slot for a written-book<br>
-  -> which could contain additional meta-data, per-trade/shopkeeper settings, like for example:
+  -> which could contain additional meta-data, per-trade/shopkeeper settings, like for example:<br>
-  -> "ignore damage/durability" (useful for repair-shops)
+  -> "ignore damage/durability" (useful for repair-shops)<br>
-  -> "ignore name/lore/etc" (useful when players want to buy a certain item with their shop without being interested in concrete name or other metadata
+  -> "ignore name/lore/etc" (useful when players want to buy a certain item with their shop without being interested in concrete name or other metadata<br>
-  -> There should maybe be improved feedback messages then (this should be there probably anyways), to inform players why their trade failed, instead of only cancle it
+  -> There should maybe be improved feedback messages then (this should be there probably anyways), to inform players why their trade failed, instead of only cancle it<br>
-* Maybe ignore cancellation of the PlayerInteractEntityEvent when clicking shopkeeper entities to open the shops?
+* Maybe ignore cancellation of the PlayerInteractEntityEvent when clicking shopkeeper entities to open the shops?<br>
-  -> So that shops can also be traded with, even if they are located in some sort of "protected" region of another plugin.
+  -> So that shops can also be traded with, even if they are located in some sort of "protected" region of another plugin.<br>
-  -> Maybe optional via a setting, so that server owners can activate this, if they have a land protection plugin which gives them no option to allow entity/villager interaction for everyone, not only "region members/owners"
+  -> Maybe optional via a setting, so that server owners can activate this, if they have a land protection plugin which gives them no option to allow entity/villager interaction for everyone, not only "region members/owners"<br>